-Discussants at the roundtable held at the Jatiya Press Club on Thursday observed that the policy would not help develop strong media in the country.
+Participants at the round table discussion held at the Jatiya Press Club on Thursday observed that the policy would not help develop strong media in the country.
 Rather, they said, it would empower the government to impose restrictions on broadcasters, which focus on the anomalies of government and suggest corrective notions.

 They urged the citizens to stop the government from implementing such a draconian policy or law.
 They said that the broadcast policy would also give indemnity to both military and civil bureaucrats of their wrong doings.

-In his keynote paper, he said that the national broadcast policy is indeed a political blueprint of the ruling party for forming an authoritarian state as was done through Bangladesh Krishak Sramik Awami League in 1975.
+In his keynote address, Jahangir argued that the National Broadcast Policy is a political blueprint for the ruling party to form an authoritarian state, as was done with the Bangladesh Krishak Sramik Awami League in 1975.

-He also suggested formation of a media council, with Bangladesh Press Council merged into it, to bring all print and electronic media under one umbrella.
+He also suggested formation of a media council, merged with the Bangladesh Press Council, to bring all print and electronic media under the same umbrella.

 “If we allow the policy, bureaucracy will be able to evade accountability.
-If torture by police or RAB is not published in newspapers, can you think what will happen?” said Dr. Dilara Chowdhury, former professor Dept. of government and politics at Jahangirnagar University.
+If torture by police or RAB is not published in newspapers, can you think what will happen?” asked Dr. Dilara Chowdhury, former Professor of the Department of Government and Politics at Jahangirnagar University.

-She alluded to a provision, which imposes restriction on broadcasts “demeaning” the armed forces, law enforcement agencies, and government officials.
-“Police in general have a negative attitude towards the women, raped or tortured.
-Where will these victims go, if media don’t publicize such negligence of police?”
+She alluded to a provision which imposes restriction on broadcasts “demeaning” the armed forces, law enforcement agencies, and government officials.
+“Police in general have a negative attitude towards the women, raped, or tortured.
+Where will these victims go, if the media does not publicize such negligence by the police?”

-Prof. Abu Sayeed, former information minister from the Awami League said, “The policy and the way power is being used in Bangladesh suggest that the country is heading towards authoritarianism”.
-“Businessmen and politicians have gripped the state today, and media must publicize their irregularities.
-Sixty to seventy percent of MPs are businessmen now,” he said.
+Prof. Abu Sayeed, former information minister from the Awami League announced, “The policy and the way power is being used in Bangladesh suggest that the country is heading towards authoritarianism…Businessmen and politicians have gripped the state today, and media must publicize their irregularities.
+Sixty to seventy percent of MP’s are businessmen now,” he said.

 Columnist Syed Abul Maksud said that the policy would gradually strengthen the government’s grip on media.

-Dr. Golam Rahman, a journalism professor at Dhaka University, and Nayeemul Islam Khan, Editor of the Amader Orthonity, also spoke on the Occasion.
+Dr. Golam Rahman, a Journalism Professor at Dhaka University, and Nayeemul Islam Khan, Editor of the Amader Orthonity, also spoke on the matter.